danielabar/canvas-tuts/README.md

 To mirror an object, set the `scale` to `-1` in the direction you want to mirror in.

+## Composites

+Clipping areas: not drawing outside the lines

+`ctx.globalCompositeOperation` by default is `source-over`

+Source refers to last added pixel, Destination refers to what is already on the canvas

+Some operations eliminate entirety of destination (i.e. whatever is already on the canvas).
+If that's not what you want, then create secondary context to put shapes together, then read image data from the secondary context, and put image data onto original canvas.

+`ctx.globalAlpha` affects transparency of composite area, including ligher and darker option.

 ### Development

   ```